|Greek||Egyptian||Number of Years|

 Commissioned the second largest Pyramid at Giza

 May have begun building a pyramid at Zawyet el-Aryan

 |Menkaure (Menkaura)||Greek form: Mycerinus or Mykerinos|

 |Shepseskaf (Shepseskare, Sisires)||Mastaba at Saqqara||2503-2498 BC|

 The Fifth Dynasty ruled from 2498 to 2345 BC.
-All the Fifth Dynasty Pharaohs built pyramids, although on a smaller scale than those of the Fourth Dynasty.
+All the Fifth Dynasty Pharaohs built pyramids, although on a much smaller scale than those of the Fourth Dynasty.

 |Userkaf||Pyramid at Saqqara||2498-2491 BC|